 Our Audit Committee selects our independent auditors, reviews the results and scope of the audit and other services provided by our independent auditors, reviews our financial statements for each interim period and for our year and implements and manages our enterprise risk management program.
 The Audit Committee also has the authority to retain consultants, and other advisors.
 Messrs.
-Stone, Prince and Layne served on our Audit Committee for all of 2010.
-Mr. Kandris served on our Audit Committee during 2010 commencing with his appointment on May 20, 2010.
+Stone, Prince and Layne served on our Audit Committee for all of 2011.
+Mr. Kandris served on our Audit Committee during 2011 until his resignation on December 1, 2011 due to his no longer being an independent director.
+On December 1, 2011, Mr. Kieta was appointed to our Audit Committee and has served on that committee since then.
 Our Board has determined that each member of the Audit Committee is "independent" under the current NASDAQ listing standards and satisfies the other requirements under NASDAQ listing standards and Securities and Exchange Commission rules regarding audit committee membership.
-Our Board has determined that Mr. Stone (i) qualifies as an "audit committee financial expert" under applicable Securities and Exchange Commission rules and regulations governing the composition of the Audit Committee, and (ii) satisfies the "financial sophistication" requirements of NASDAQ's listing standards.
-During 2010, our Audit Committee held five meetings.
-The Audit Committee Report for 2010 can be found on page 49 of this Proxy Statement.
+Our Board has determined that Mr. Stone qualifies as an "audit committee financial expert" under applicable Securities and Exchange Commission rules and regulations governing the composition of the Audit Committee, and satisfies the "financial sophistication" requirements of NASDAQ's listing standards.
+During 2011, our Audit Committee held seven meetings.
+The Audit Committee Report for 2011 can be found on page 34 of this Proxy Statement.